 Episode 27: Kate Adie

-There’s a bit of a change this week with Lord Carnarvon taking over with the questioning.
+There’s a bit of a change this week was Geordie takes over with the presenting.
 His guest is Kate Adie CBE, DL well known for her long service as the BBC’s Chief News Correspondent.
 Kate has travelled extensively during her BBC career.
 The two foreign assignments she is most often associated with are the bombing of the Libyan capital Tripoli in 1986 and the Chinese authorities’ killing of protestors in Tiananmen Square, Beijing, in 1989.
 She was on duty in London in 1980 when the siege of the Iranian Embassy was brought to an end by the SAS.
 Nowadays Kate presents From Our Own Correspondent and makes occasional programmes for BBC television and Radio 4.
-Her conversation with Lord Carnarvon was part of the ‘History at Highclere’ weekend.
+Their conversation was part of the ‘History at Highclere’ weekend.

 Episode 26: Robert Harris

 Robert Harris is the author of thirteen bestselling novels including the Cicero Trilogy, The Ghost, An Officer and a Spy, Conclave, Munich and The Second Sleep.
 He lives near to Highclere Castle with his wife, Gill Hornby.
-This podcast is the soundtrack to a video interview with Robert recorded in the castle ahead of Lady Carnarvon’s charity weekend ‘History at Highclere’.
-He joins her to discuss his latest novel ‘V2’.
+This podcast is the soundtrack to a video interview with Robert recorded in the castle ahead of Highclere’s charity weekend ‘History at Highclere’.
+He joins me to discuss his latest novel ‘V2’ which I thoroughly enjoyed

 Episode 25: Night Bomber